SAILTECHTEAM/football-yolov9/README.md

 ```

 ## Training
-We use the codes from [WongKinYu/yolov9](https://github.com/WongKinYiu/yolov9/tree/main) to train our ball detection model.
-For player detection model, we directly use the model weight trained on MS COCO provided by the above repo.
-Both model architecture are based on YOLOv9-S. See `scripts/train.sh` for more details.
-Ball dataset is downloaded from [Roboflow](https://universe.roboflow.com/roboflow-jvuqo/football-ball-detection-rejhg).
-We use yolov9-s pretrained weight for training ball detection model.
+We use the codes from [WongKinYu/yolov9](https://github.com/WongKinYiu/yolov9/tree/main) to train our detection model.
+See `scripts/train.sh` for more details.
+The dataset is downloaded from [Roboflow](https://universe.roboflow.com/roboflow-jvuqo/football-ball-detection-rejhg).
+We use yolov9-s pretrained weight for training.

 ```{shell}
 python train_dual.py \